zordius/lightncandy/README.md

 * `FLAG_ERROR_EXCEPTION` : throw exception when found any template error
 * `FLAG_ERROR_SKIPPARTIAL` : skip 'partial not found' error/exception.
 Use this to align with mustache specification.
 * `FLAG_STANDALONE` : generate stand-alone PHP codes, which can be execute without including LightnCandy.php.
 The compiled PHP code will contain scoped user function, somehow larger.
 And, the performance of the template will slow 1 ~ 10%.
-* `FLAG_JSTRUE` : generate 'true' when value is true (JavaScript behavior).
-Otherwise, true will generate ''.
+* `FLAG_JSTRUE` : generate 'true' or 'false' when value is true or false (JavaScript behavior).
+Otherwise, true/false will generate ''.
 * `FLAG_JSOBJECT` : generate '[object Object]' for associated array, generate ',' separated values for array (JavaScript behavior).
 Otherwise, all PHP array will generate '' or 'Array'.
 * `FLAG_THIS` : resolve `{{this}}` as `{{.}}` in template.
 Otherwise, `{{this}}` will be resolved as normal variable.
 * `FLAG_WITH` : support `{{#with var}}` in template.
 Otherwise, `{{#with var}}` will cause template error.